onepanelio/core-docs/docs/getting-started/contributing.md

 Our documentation site is built on [Docusaurus](https://v2.docusaurus.io/).

 ## Project repositories
-Onepanel Core consists of the following repositories:
+Onepanel Core consists of the following repositories.
+See `CONTRIBUTING.md` file in each repository for more information.

 ### Platform
-- [Core API](https://github.com/onepanelio/core/) - Code base for APIs
+- [Core API](https://github.com/onepanelio/core/) - Code base for backend (Go)
-- [Core UI](https://github.com/onepanelio/core-ui/) - Code base for UI
+- [Core UI](https://github.com/onepanelio/core-ui/) - Code base for UI (Angular + TypeScript)
-- [CLI](https://github.com/onepanelio/cli/) - Code base for Go CLI for installing and managing Onepanel Core
+- [CLI](https://github.com/onepanelio/cli/) - Code base for Go CLI for installation and management (Go)
-- [Manifests](https://github.com/onepanelio/core-ui/) - Kustomize manifests used by CLI for installing and managing Onepanel Core
+- [Manifests](https://github.com/onepanelio/core-ui/) - Kustomize manifests used by CLI for installation and management (YAML)

 ### SDKs
-- [Python SDK](https://github.com/onepanelio/python-sdk/) - Python SDK for making API requests and automation
+- [Python SDK](https://github.com/onepanelio/python-sdk/) - Python SDK for automation

 ### Documentation
 - [Documentation](https://github.com/onepanelio/core-docs/) - The repository for this site